Junior High English in Fujieda

 Entrance Fee: ¥8,000 (tax included, covers initial assessment and level evaluation)

 Materials: I work with your school textbooks to build real-world communication skills.
-Any supplementary materials are purchased independently online by students.
-Track A (School Support): approx. ¥2,000–¥3,000 per year; Track B (Conversation): approx. ¥3,000–¥4,000 per year.
+Any supplementary materials are purchased independently online by students (roughly ¥2,000–¥4,000 per year, depending on the materials we choose together).

 Schedule: Classes available on weekday evenings and Saturdays.
 Specific slots depend on current enrollment.